Can Realtor Fees Be Negotiated? Here’s What Homebuyers Need to Know

 Buyer representation agreement

-A buyer representation agreement is a contract signed between the buyer and the buyer’s agent and it forms an exclusive relationship between them.
-This may create an incentive for the agent to put more effort into helping you, since the agent knows you’re not going to switch agents after they put in hours of hard work and research.
-This is an opportunity for you to negotiate the fees and commission percentages before you even decide on a purchase.
+A buyer representation agreement is a contract signed between the buyer and the buyer’s agent, which forms an exclusive relationship between them.
+This may create an incentive for the agent to put more effort into helping you since the agent knows you’re not going to switch agents after they put in hours of hard work and research.

 Dual agency

-One way you might save on fees is to use the same agent to represent the seller and the buyer!
-That way there’s one agent instead of two, so the fee can potentially be lower.
+One way you might save on fees is to use the same agent to represent the seller and the buyer.
+That way, there’s one agent instead of two, so the fee can potentially be lower.

-While working with a single agent can help streamline the home sale process, the potential drawbacks, essentially, are that the agent can earn twice the commission with half the incentive to help.
+While working with a single agent can help streamline the home sale process, the potential drawback is that the agent can earn twice the commission with half the incentive to help.
 If an agent is beholden to both sides of the transaction, they need to remain neutral and are prohibited from doing anything to the detriment of either party.
-Dual agency with an unscrupulous agent could create a conflict of interest that can weigh hard on the buyer, the seller, or both.
-Because of this potential conflict of interest, dual agency is actually prohibited in nine states and a clear, upfront disclosure of the dual agency relationship and express, written acknowledgment by all parties is generally required in states where it is allowed.

 However, if you work with an experienced and ethical agent, dual agency can work to your advantage — all the more reason to do as much research as you can on agents before you decide on a particular one.